iguannalin/dummy/README.md

 # SKELETON

-Skeleton is a CALDERA plugin template
+Dummy is a CALDERA plugin template

 Run the `plugin-init.py` script to easily create a new plugin